Category: Note-taking apps

 Apple Notes

-Evernote fails first because plan limits or sync behavior feel risky or confusing.
+Evernote fails first because it breaks when plan limits or sync behavior feel risky or confusing.

 Verdict